Manuscript Title (16 Bold)

 The first paragraph under each heading or subheading be supposed to be flush left, and subsequent paragraphs be supposed to have a No-space indentation.
 A colon is inserted before an equation is accessible, but there is no punctuation subsequent the equation.
 All equations are numbered and referred to in the text exclusively by a number enclosed in a in a circle bracket (i.e., (2)).
 Ensure that any miscellaneous numbering system you use in your manuscript cannot be confused with a reference or an equation (2) designation.
 (10 Font size)

 To ensure a high quality product, diagrams and lettering should be either computer drafted or drawn using India ink.
 Figure captions appear below the figure, are flush left, and are in lower case letters.
 When referring to a figure in the body of the text, the abbreviation "Fig." is used.
 Figures are supposed to be numbered in the order they appear in the text.
 Table captions appear centered above the table in upper and lower case letters.
 When referring to a table in the text, no abbreviation is used and "Table" is capitalized.
 (10 Font size)

-A conclusion section should be included and be supposed to indicate clearly the advantages, limitations, and possible applications of the chapter.
-Although a conclusion may review the main points of the chapter, do not replicate the abstract as the conclusion.
+A conclusion section should be included and be supposed to indicate clearly the advantages, limitations, and possible applications of the manuscript.
+Although a conclusion may review the main points of the manuscript, do not replicate the abstract as the conclusion.
 A conclusion might elaborate on the importance of the work or suggest applications and extensions.
 (10 Font size)

 Acknowledgements (10 font size, bold)